-6.8 Petty Cash
+6.8 Operational Spend

-Day to day operation of the petty cash account is the responsibility of the School Business Manager.
+Overseeing of the Operational Spend is the responsibility of the School Business Manager.

-All petty cash expenditure, and reimbursement income, must be promptly recorded in the petty cash record by the Office Assistant.
+All operational spend expenditure, and reimbursement income, must be promptly recorded onto FMS by the Office Assistant.

-Petty cash claims must be authorised by the School Business Manager.
-Any petty cash claims submitted by the School Business Manager must be authorised by the Head Teacher, and any by the Head Teacher must be authorised by the Chair of Governors.
+Operational spend claims must be authorised by the School Business Manager.
+Any claims submitted by the School Business Manager must be authorised by the Head Teacher, and any by the Head Teacher must be authorised by the Chair of Governors.

-All members of staff who wish to purchase items from the petty cash account must obtain prior approval from the Head Teacher/School Business Manager following agreement by the relevant Budget Holder/KAT Leader.
-Vouchers (receipts, paid invoices etc.) to evidence the payment must be presented to the School Business Manager by members of staff when reclaiming cash from the account.
+All members of staff who wish to purchase items from the operational spend account must obtain prior approval from the Head Teacher/School Business Manager following agreement by the relevant Budget Holder/KAT Leader.
+Vouchers (receipts, paid invoices etc.) to evidence the payment must be presented to the School Business Manager by members of staff when reclaiming.
 These vouchers must be retained by the School Business Manager.

-In normal circumstances individual purchases from petty cash must not exceed $\underline{\textbf{£15}}$.
-In exceptional circumstances payments up to $\underline{\textbf{£100}}$ may be made, with the express prior approval of the Head Teacher.
+In normal circumstances individual purchases for operational spend must not exceed £15.
+In exceptional circumstances payments up to £100 may be made, with the express prior approval of the Head Teacher.
 Such payments should be for emergencies only and should not simply result from a lack of planning.
-Cash payments will be limited to a maximum of £20.
-Any amount above this will be paid by bank transfer or cheque.
+Any amount will be paid by bank transfer or cheque.